qdrant/landing_page/qdrant-landing/content/blog/qdrant-supports-arm-architecture.md

 slug: qdrant-supports-arm-architecture
 short_description: Qdrant announces ARM architecture support, expanding accessibility and performance for their advanced data indexing technology.
-description: Qdrant'ssupport for ARM architecture marks a pivotal step in enhancing accessibility and performance.
+description: Qdrant's support for ARM architecture marks a pivotal step in enhancing accessibility and performance.
 This development optimizes data indexing and retrieval.
 preview_image: /blog/from_cms/docker-preview.png